castle-engine/castle-engine/tools/castle-editor/EDITOR_SETTINGS.md

-# Editor Settings Specific to a Project
+# Settings Specific to a Project

-If your game customizes some global (or per-window) CGE settings, then you want the CGE editor to know about these customizations.
+If your game customizes some per-window CGE settings, then you want the CGE editor to know about these customizations.
 This way CGE editor can show at design-time the same thing that you will see when you load the designed file (`xxx.castle-user-interface` or `xxx.castle-transform`) in game.

-To do this, you place a file called `CastleEditorSettings.xml` in the root directory of your project (right next to the `CastleEngineManifest.xml`).
+To do this, place a file called `CastleSettings.xml` in the `data` subdirectory of your project.
-In the future, this file should be configurable by GUI, for now you just have to edit it directly.
+In the future, this file should be editable by CGE editor GUI, for now you just have to edit it directly.

+To make the settings synchronized with the running game, it is best to call `Window.Container.LoadSettings('castle-data:/CastleSettings.xml');` early in your Application.OnInitialize callback.
+This way whatever changes you make in `CastleSettings.xml` will be visible by the editor, *and* used by the running game.

+The `LoadSettings` call sets
+- `Container.UIScaling`,
+- `Container.UIReferenceWidth`,
+- `Container.UIReferenceHeight`,
+- `Container.DefaultFont`.

-The features that can be achieved this way:
+The features that can be controlled this way:

-- UIScaling:

-    The editor by default uses `UIScaling` to 1600x900 reference sizes.
+- Container.UIScaling (and related UIReferenceWidth, UIReferenceHeight):

-    The game code by default doesn't use `UIScaling` at all (that is, the default value of `TUIContainer.UIScaling` is `usNone`).
+    The default value of `TUIContainer.UIScaling` is `usNone`, so no "coordinate scaling" is done.
-    This discrepancy is for historic reasons.
+    If you don't specify `<ui_scaling>` element in `CastleSettings.xml`, we keep using this default.

-    We advice all new projects to use UIScaling.
+    However, we advice all new cross-platform projects to use UIScaling.

-    You should use the `<ui_scaling>` element, as presented below, to synchronize the `UIScaling` you set in your application (typically in `Application.OnInitialize` callback)
-    with what CGE editor is showing.
+    This is the best practical way to achieve a consistent look on various screen sizes and devices.
+    It is useful even for desktop-only applications (since people have various monitor resolutions), and it is crucial for mobile applications (where devices have wildly different resolutions).

+    The _"New Project"_ templates provided by the CGE editor all set up by default UI scaling to the reference sizes of 1600x900 (the most popular aspect ratio in 2018).

-- UIFont:
+- Container.DefaultFont:

-    If you customize the UIFont in your game code, you want to use the `<ui_font>` element, as presented below, to make CGE editor use this font too.
+    This controls the default font look (font file, font size) for all user-interface controls.
+    Note that each control can customize it
+    (using `TCastleUserInterfaceFont.CustomFont`,
+    `TCastleUserInterfaceFont.FontSize`).

 - Custom component classes: